 by Eric Meier

 There seems to be a lot of confusion surrounding a certain type of wood called satinwood.
 The very name satinwood, much like teak or rosewood, is what I would call a halo wood name, and is frequently used (or potentially abused) by wood retailers.
 Let’s see if we can’t sort out this confusion, and get to the bottom of the matter.

 What is Satinwood?

 Most likely, the origin of the term comes from the woven fabric satin, which has a smooth, lustrous face, and is known for its loose, flowing folds.
 With this baseline definition of satin in mind, let’s look at the world of satinwood.
 In addition to loosely resembling satin fabric, there are a few other characteristics in boards and veneers that are traditionally expected in order for a wood to be considered satinwood.

 Will the Real Satinwood Please Stand Up?

 Despite a number of woods going by the satinwood name in one form or another (usually in combination with a geographic location), it helps to start with historical use as a baseline.
-Regardless of recent trends or marketing campaigns, there’s been only two species of satinwood that have historically been accepted as satinwood in its truest sense, and both are in the Rutaceae family (which also includes the Citrus genus, containing Orange, Lemon, Lime, etc. trees).
+Regardless of recent trends or marketing campaigns, there’s been only two predominant species of satinwood that have been accepted as satinwood in its truest sense, and both are in the Rutaceae (citrus) family.

 Average Dried Weight: 56 lbs/ft3 (900 kg/m3)